top of page

 In her lectures and training sessions, Shivangi employs feminist consciousness-raising as a cornerstone of her pedagogy.
 This approach goes beyond traditional teaching methods by encouraging open dialogue and shared experiences.
 By creating a space for individuals to explore and reflect on their own perspectives, Shivangi fosters a deeper understanding of gender-based violence and its systemic roots.
 This consciousness-raising not only enhances awareness but also serves as a catalyst for collective action and advocacy.

 Community building is a key element in Shivangi's model, recognizing the importance of collaborative efforts in addressing gender-based violence.
-By fostering a sense of belonging and shared purpose, Shivangi empowers frontline workers to navigate the challenges they face collectively.
 This community-centric approach amplifies the impact of individual efforts, creating a network of support that transcends geographical boundaries.

 Shivangi envisions an ideal service that integrates the best of both worlds—melding traditional Eastern values with a Western problem-solving approach.
 Her model embraces the Eastern ideals of interdependence, sisterhood, and support, recognizing the strength in communal bonds.
 Simultaneously, it incorporates a Western problem-solving approach that emphasizes action based on options discussed collaboratively with caregivers and leverages the availability of social service resources.